Joshtt23/SQLModelGen/README.md

 cleanup_old_files: true
 ```

-See `example.sqlmodelgen.yaml` or `example.sqlmodelgen.toml` for all options.
+See `example.sqlmodelgenerator.yaml` or `example.sqlmodelgenerator.toml` for all options.

 ---